algolab-quantique/quantum-enigmas/documentation/source/enigmas/enigma3.rst

     :animate: fade-in
     :color: warning

-    On this website, you will be able to write your own Python code as well as run it.
+    On this website, you will be able to write and run your own Python code.
 To do so, you will need to click on the "Activate" button to enable all the code editors and establish a connection to a Kernel.
-Once clicked, you will see that the Status widget will start to show the connection progress, and in the line below, the connection information will be shown.
-You are ready to write and run your code once you see :code:`Status:Kernel Connected` and :code:`kernel thebe.ipynb status changed to ready[idle]` in the line below.
+Once clicked, you will see that the Status widget will start to show the connection progress, as well as the connection information.
+You are ready to write and run your code once you see :code:`Status:Kernel Connected` and :code:`kernel thebe.ipynb status changed to ready[idle]` just below. **Please note that that refreshing the page in any way will cause you to lose all the code that you wrote**.
 If you run into any issues, please try to reconnect by clicking on the "Activate" button again or reloading the page.

 .. raw:: html